Jonaeath/Jonaeath/README.md

 ➡️ Technology used: JavaScript,TypeScript React & React+Vite Library, Redux , CSS Library for Front-end Design and also use NodeJs,Express,MongoDb & MySQL for back-end design.

-🚶<h4>Professional Projects<h4>:- Below are two professional projects where I had the opportunity to work for a short period of time.
+🚶🚶Professional Projects:- Below are two professional projects where I had the opportunity to work for a short period of time.
   * Government Employee Management System (GEMS): [Live Demo](https://gems.gov.bd/)
   * Surokkh: [Live Demo](https://surokkha.gov.bd/)